Mental Health Crisis Services

 Regular reviews of plans involving family input keep care personalized and effective over time.

-Starting in October, CNS Healthcare will launch Behavioral Health Urgent Care to provide faster mental health support.
-This new service will help with urgent needs that don’t require hospital care, offering more options for your well-being.
+Available i select locations, CNS Healthcare has launched Behavioral Health Urgent Care to provide faster mental health support.
+This new service helps with urgent needs that don’t require hospital care, offering more options for your well-being.

 What is Behavioral Health Urgent Care and who it’s for